chibisnorlax/acnhbeginners/walkthrough/day 1.md

 - Make sure to craft the **Flimsy fishing rod** and a **Flimsy bug net**

 ### Unique critter collection!
 - Now you need to collect 5 different critters!
-If you find a bug hopping around, crawling on teh flooor, flying in the sky then use your net!
+If you find a bug hopping around, crawling on the flooor, flying in the sky then use your net!
   - To use your net hold it!
 You can press "x" to open your pockets!
 There you can click "A" on your net to hold it!
-Then press "B" to come out of the screen for your pockets
+Then press "B" to exit the pockets screen.
+Now see a bug?
+Hold "A" and slowly walk towards it and when you are 1 or 2 paces away or close enough let go of the "A" button!
+- The 5 critters can also be a fish!
+See a fish shadow in the water?
+Grab your fishing rod!
+You can press "x" to open your pockets!
+There you can click "A" on your rod to hold it!
+Then press "B" to exit the pockets screen.
+Now when on the edge of the water press "A" to reel out your fishing rod!
+When you suddenly feel a vibration or hear a deeper bubble sound *i need to fix the wording and stuff here lols* then press "A" to reel your line back in!

+### Balthers
+- Now hand over the critters to Tom Nook!
+He will then call his friend the owl Blathers to come to the island to start a museum!
+Tom Nook will hand you a kit to set the museum down!
+Choose a spot like you did with the tents!

+### What else can I do today?
+- You can try and earn some nook miles!
+Remember you need to pay 5,000 nook miles to Tom Nook!
+  - *Tip: Go to your Nook phone (by pressing "ZL") then click the **nook miles redemption** app!
+It will show you some acheivments you may be able to complete!*